daeunSong/LIO-SAM_based_relocalization/README.md

 A simple version of system that can relocalize in a built map is developed in this repository.
 The sysytem is bsed on LIO_SAM.
 The repository is developed based on the origional version of LIO-SAM in which the GPS is not fused.
 ## Run the package
-1. Make sure the map should be saved in the right folder:
+1. Make sure the map should be saved in `/home/(your user name)/Downloads/LOAM/cloudGlobal.pcd`:
 ```
 Firstly, you need to run LIO-SAM, and then save the map in the default folder
 ```